MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationClassAssignment.md

 Create a new assignment.
 Only teachers in a class can create an assignment.
 Assignments start in the Draft state, which means that students will not see the assignment until publication.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaEducationClassAssignment](/powershell/module/Microsoft.Graph.Beta.Education/New-MgBetaEducationClassAssignment?view=graph-powershell-beta)

 ## SYNTAX